rbler1234/MMScan/README.md

     # You should reset the evaluator!
     my_evaluator.reset()
 ```
-the input to the evaluator should be in a certain format:
+The input to the evaluator should be in a certain format:
 ```
         "pred_scores" (tensor/ndarray): the confidence for each pred.
                                         (num_pred,1)